Kate Douglass: 2021 NCAA season

 At the Tennessee Invitational in November 2020, Douglass swam a 200 yard individual medley in a time of 1:50.82 to become the third-fastest swimmer all-time in the event.
 Her time was three-tenths off of Ella Eastin's NCAA record of 1:50.62.
 She split a 21.96 while swimming the 50 yard butterfly on Virginia's 200 medley relay, then the fastest 50 butterfly time in history.
 Douglass swam a 47.77 100 yard freestyle and a 50.18 100 yard butterfly, both best times for her.
 During a time trial swim in February 2021, Douglass swam a 2:03.92 200 yard breaststroke, moving her up the rankings as the ninth-fastest performer of all time in the event.

 Douglass started off 2021 ACC Championships by breaking the NCAA record in the 200 medley relay with her teammates Caroline Gemlich, Alexis Wenger, and Lexi Cuomo.
 She swam the freestyle leg of the relay.
 The next day, she was upset by teammate Alex Walsh in the 200 yard individual medley.
-Despite being the favorite in the event coming into the race, Douglass swam a second slower than her best time with a time of 1:51.97 to finish second, while Walsh had an improvement of over two seconds to win with a time of 1:51.53.
+Despite being the favorite in the event coming into the race, Douglass swam a second slower than her best time with a time of 1:51.97 to finish second.
 Douglass took home two ACC titles in 2021, winning the 100 yard freestyle with a time of 46.83 and the 100 yard butterfly with a time of 49.96.